LeonelF/ricohprint-MPC401SR/README.md

 # ricohprint-MPC401SR
 ##Ricoh Print Counter Reader and Report

-ricohprint-MPC401SR is an automated counter reader and reporter for Ricoh Printer Tested Model MP C401sr
+ricohprint-MPC401SR is an automated counter reader and reporter for Ricoh Printer Tested Model MP C401sr in portuguese language.

+For other models or languages please send me the counter page.

 ## Features